sav-che/TL-2/Authors/Cocconi, Girolamo {std. Cocc.}.md

-> [!cite] BHL link: this entry starts at [page 232](https://www.biodiversitylibrary.org/item/103860#page/242/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 232](https://www.biodiversitylibrary.org/page/33265909) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Cocconi, Girolamo (1822-1904), Italian mycologist, hygienist and dealing with materia medica and veterinaria at the University of Bologna. (*Cocc.*).
+Cocconi, Girolamo (1822-1904), Italian mycologist, hygienist and dealing with materia medica and veterinaria at the University of Bologna.
+**Abbreviated name**: *Cocc.*

 #### Herbarium and types